-The database design and development minor provides a cohesive set of courses that elevates students from a foundational level to advanced knowledge of database systems and the database development process.
+The minor is a cohesive set of courses that elevates students from a foundational level to advanced knowledge of database systems and the database development process.
 Students learn the basics of data modeling, the relational model, normalization, and Structured Query Language (SQL).
 Students also learn the skills needed to effectively capture requirements, compose data models that accurately reflect those requirements, develop programs that establish lines of communication with back-end databases, build and manage large databases, and learn methods for designing and developing data warehouses.

 Information Requirements Modeling